PASTAplus/content-x/templates/data/featured-mar-2022.md

-# Effects of copper sulfate toxicity on multiple phytoplankton and animals in Standardized Aquatic Microcosms
+# Interlaboratory testing of CuSO4 toxicity in the “Standardized Aquatic Microcosm” protocol consisting of multiple phytoplankton and animals in a chemically defined medium

 ## Featured data package